brucechanglongxu/brucechanglongxu.github.io/public/public/public/public/content/_index.md

 If we succeed, the visible signs will be simple: fewer funerals cut short by cancer; fewer lives narrowed by chronic disease or untreated mental illness; more healthy years, everywhere.
 The deeper sign will be quieter: a healthcare system that feels competent, kind, and transparent because it is engineered to be all three.

 This is the future I’m working toward: trustworthy intelligence, built for care; rigorous science, accelerated; and a health system that finally earns the confidence people want to give it—an era where AI catalyzes human flourishing.

+_Thank you to [Dario Amodei](https://www.darioamodei.com/) for providing the template for this website_